First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 Select a first and second choice date for your field trip.

 In July and August, education groups are welcome to reserve independent field trips.
-Refuge educators are not available to conduct programming during July and August.
+Refuge educators may not be available to conduct programming during July and August.

 Requests for field trip dates between March through the end of the school year are accepted starting on the second Monday in January.
 Field trips outside this time frame may be booked at any time.